 The old Dodge is a big part of the magic.
 I will be rolling into the poorest, and sometimes dangerous, parts of towns and cities.
 The truck's obsolescence will allow me to approach these communities without an air of wealth or privilege.
 A modern overlanding vehicle would put me at great disadvantage when making that critical first impression.
 Even when people don't have a clue what they're looking at, they still appreciate the age and unique character of the truck.
 It gets positive attention everywhere I go.
 Smiles and waves abound, especially with kids and elders.
 Wherever I go the greetings and questions fly, opening doors for the work I'm doing.

 I have retrofitted the truck with a modern V8 drivetrain as well as modifying and restoring many of her original systems.
 I also converted the former radio room section into my living quarters.
 I did all this work myself and have gained considerable experience with the function and maintenance of every system in the rig.
 It's an extremely simple machine that was built with field maintenance in mind.
 Everything can be serviced or repaired with the tools I carry on board.
 Spare parts are abundant since the Dodge M Series military trucks shared components with the civilian Dodge Power Wagons which were produced in great number in the US and Canada from 1951-68.
 The drivetrain components were designed for severe conditions and are extremely robust.
 The Chevy drivetrain is brand new and modern.
-I can get parts for it anywhere in North, Central, and South America.
-The truck had just over 14,000 miles on it when I got it and is now approaching 24,000 miles.
+I can get parts for it anywhere in the Americas.
+The truck had just over 14,000 miles on it when I got it and is now approaching 58,000 miles.
 It is in exceptional mechanical condition thanks to being stored indoors for so many decades.
 With proper maintenance she will last me the rest of my days.

 How will you pull this off financially?

 I am debt free and the truck is my home.
 Living out of the rig is a key part of making this outreach financially possible.
 This is not a sabbatical or photo adventure for personal profit.
 I resigned my position as Central Washington University's photographer on July 31, 2018 and devoted my life to this purpose.
-I am currently living on savings until I reach a point in Patron support that is self-sustaining.
+I am currently living on my retirement savings until I reach a point in Patron support that is self-sustaining.

 How can I help?